This content was reviewed by a veterinarian.

 Kennel Cough Symptoms

 A dog with kennel cough may be acting completely normal activity-wise and appetite-wise, but the main thing you’ll notice is their cough, which can last for weeks (2-3 usually) after infection.
 Below are some symptoms to be on the lookout for.

 - Cough that has a honking sound

 - Gagging and coughing up phlegm (worse after exercise)

 - Severe cases may include: pneumonia, lack of appetite, lethargy and possibly death

 Kennel Cough Treatment

-Less serious cases require no antibiotics while more serious cases require them.
-If your dog has minor symptoms then you’ll have to let the disease run its course.
-An anti-inflammatory agent can be given to your dog to reduce the coughing episodes and help your dog feel more comfortable.
-If your dog isn’t eating, has a fever and is having severe respiratory problems – your dog may have pneumonia, this means antibiotics will be suggested by your vet.
+If your dog has minor symptoms but is well otherwise, then no treatment is required, and you can let the cough run its course.
+In most cases, the cough will go away on its own, but your vet might prescribe antibiotics as a precaution to it getting worse.
+In addition, an anti-inflammatory agent can be given to your dog to reduce the coughing episodes and help your dog feel more comfortable.

-While your pup is recovering from kennel cough remove any items from around their neck that can restrict their airflow.
+While your pup is recovering from kennel cough, remove any items from around their neck that can restrict their airflow.
 This includes collars, scarves, and bandanas.
-Use a body harness Instead of a collar for your dog on walks to prevent stimulation of the coughing reflex as their throat will be very sensitive to pressure.
+Use a harness Instead of a collar for your dog on walks to prevent stimulation of the coughing reflex as their throat will be very sensitive to pressure.
 Having your dog in a well-humidified area (such as a bathroom when you shower) can also help ease the coughing.

 Kennel Cough Vaccine

 Note that the Bordetella part of the vaccine takes 3 days to be effective.
 The nasal mist and oral vaccine also provide protection to the animal sooner than the injection does.
 While these vaccines reduce the likelihood of illness, they don’t guarantee your pup won’t get sick.
 Bordatella is only one of several different bacteria and viruses that can cause kennel cough.
 Also, the vaccine does not treat active infections.

 What Does Kennel Cough Sound Like?

 Here is a video of a bulldog puppy with kennel cough – poor little guy!
 This may help you recognize the symptoms if you suspect your pup may be ill.